penumbra1/expensify/README.md

 ---

 Switched to newer mini-css-extract-plugin: see [issue](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/749).
-Separated CSS in prod only to keep hot reloading in dev.
+Separated CSS into styles.css in production but kept it in bundle.js in development for hot reloading.